KarabaghliMB/E-Market-Aws-Scala/README.md

 * `host poca poca 127.0.0.1/32 md5` to connect using TCP.

 Restart the database.
 Test the connection with `psql poca poca`.

+If you plan to run tests, you need to create another database `pocatest`.

 ### Create the tables